daniCh8/mixed-reality-surgery-assistance-2020/doc/patient-switch-instructions.md

 ![](./pictures/change-patient-guide/004.png)

-Press on the _Locate_ button and select the Unity installation folder you used in the [Unity Installation](#unity-v2019426f1).
+Press on the _Locate_ button, go to the Unity installation folder you used in the [Unity Installation](#unity-v2019426f1) and select the file `unity.exe` inside the Editor folder.

 ### Project Location